 As native New Englanders, we sometimes take the fall foliage for granted.
 For many travelers around the world, this seasonal change is a sight to behold; hence, it is the peak of the cruise season in New England.
 A host of cruise ships call on some of our favorite spots from mid September to the end of October.

 However, there is a lot more to a Canada/New England cruise than just the leaves.
 In fact, the coastal towns spanning from New York City to Halifax offer cruisers an array of pleasant surprises.
 So, even if taking pictures of brightly colored trees is not reason enough to take a fall foliage cruise, we have 10 reasons why you should consider sailing in our neck of the woods.
-If nothing else, you can stop in and say hello to me and the Princess!
+If nothing else, you can stop in and say hello!

 10 Reasons to Take a Fall Foliage Cruise

 You can’t beat the autumn weather in the Northeast.
-The hot humid days of the summer are gone, and the snowy winter has yet to arrive.
+The hot, humid days of the summer are gone, and the snowy winter has yet to arrive.
 These moderate temperatures make the fall season a great time for sightseeing and cruising.
-If you visit in mid-September, temperatures could still hover in the 70’s to 80’s, but by the time you hit October, daytime temps are typically in the 50’s and 60’s .
-A light jacket or sweater is the perfect layer as you cruise along the coast and explore your ports of call in comfort.
+If you visit in September, temperatures at some ports of call could still hover in the 70’s to 80’s, but by the time you hit October, daytime temps are typically in the 50’s and 60’s.
+Keep in mind, the temperatures will get cooler the further north you venture on your cruise.
+Therefore, a light jacket, sweater, or vest is essential, as are layers.

 The Cruise Ships